Enthiran (film series): 2.0 (2018 film)

 Chitti tries to convince Pakshi not to hurt the public but Pakshi wishes to punish their ignorance.
 Chitti has Pakshi captured and contained.
 The news spreads to the council which decides to build an army of such robots for the military.
 Dhinendra, who becomes angered by Chitti's victory, releases Pakshi's spirit from the synthesizer.
 Pakshi possesses Vaseegaran and attacks the public again, but Chitti refuses to attack his creator.
 Nila gets the red chip and reprograms Chitti to his evil 2.0 alter ego, after altering it to not harm the innocent and commanding him only to fight Pakshi.

 Pakshi traps 80,000 people in a football stadium and kills Dhinendra, who was present, by focusing radiation from multiple cell towers.
 Chitti interferes and fights Pakshi's bird form with his army.
 As Chitti runs out of charge, Pakshi turns into his winged form and creates several bird drones.
 The drones tear the robots into pieces, but before Pakshi can summon radiation he's interrupted by one of Chitti's creations: the action figure bot Kutti 3.0.
 Released into the stadium by Nila, the Kutti bots mount themselves on doves, forcing Pakshi to stand down.
 The Kuttis self-destruct and destroy Pakshi's drones.
 After Vaseegaran is released from possession, Pakshi is led to the space station where he is destroyed.

 Vaseegaran recovers in the hospital and tells Vijay Kumar, who comes to see him, that he feels Pakshi Rajan was a virtuous person who became a victim of the corrupt society.
 He also suggests we reduce and control cell phone radiation and ensure that technology do not threaten the lives of all the living creatures in the world.
 Chitti, now restored to its original version, begins a relationship with Nila.

 In a post-credits scene, Sana asks Vaseegaran over the phone about the probability of mobile phones flying again.
 Immediately, Vaseegaran's mobile flies out of his hand and morphs into Kutti 3.0, saying, "I am your grandson".

 Films

-All two films of Enthiran Franchise take place between 2010 and 2018.
+Two films of Enthiran Franchise take place between 2010 and 2018.